yquake2/yquake2/doc/040_cvarlist.md

 All cvars may be given at command line trough `+set cvar value` or typed into the console.
 The console can be opended with *Left Shift + Esc*.

+Keep in mind that some cvar need quotation marks around the arguments.
+When giving such cvars at the command line the argument string must be surrounded by ticks.
+For example `+set sv_maplist '"q2dm1 q2dm2"'`.

 ## Command line arguments